GabMartino/TransformerForDummies/README.md

-The sentence "*This allows every position in the decoder to attend over all positions in the input sequence*" can be interpreted that since the encoder sequence is already went through a processing, it is possible to use all the embeddings vectors, so not padding mask in the cross attention.
-Furthermore, in the Self-Attention blocks for both Encoder and Decoder, seems natural the usage.
+The sentence "*This allows every position in the decoder to attend over all positions in the input sequence*" can be interpreted that since the encoder sequence is already went through a processing, it is possible to use all the embeddings vectors in the case of the Cross-Attention, so no padding mask in this case.
+Furthermore, in the Self-Attention blocks for both Encoder and Decoder, seems natural the usage instead.

 Hence: